Send the link below via email or IMCopy

 The Origins of the Great Depression

-During World War I, federal spending grows three times larger than tax collections.
-When the government cuts back spending to balance the budget in 1920, a severe recession results.
+After World War I, the government cuts back spending to balance the budget in 1920, a severe recession results.

-More than half of all Americans by 1930 are living below a minimum subsistence level
+More than half of all Americans by 1930 are living below a the poverty line

 Key Events of the Great Depression